-The 30-YEAR Bird Project
+The 30-YEAR Bird Study

 North American breeding bird populations have declined by an estimated three billion individuals (30%) since 1970.
 Habitat loss and degradation are likely the primary causes of declines.
-Maine’s commercial forest is the largest contiguous tract of intact (non-developed) forest east of the Mississippi and is in the heart of the largest globally significant Important Bird Area in the contiguous U.S.
+Maine’s commercial forest is the largest contiguous tract of intact (non-developed) forest east of the Mississippi and is in the heart of the largest globally significant Important Bird Area in the contiguous U.S. What role does this enormous, undeveloped landscape play in continental-scaled bird conservation today?

 Click on image to watch 2-minute video about project.